CE-Programming/toolchain/docs/static/getting-started.rst

 -----------------

 Programs are built with the :code:`make` command, executed from a terminal session.
-This tutorial explains how to use the CE C Toolchain to build programs using :code:`make`.
+This tutorial explains how to use the CE Toolchain to build programs using :code:`make`.

 Locate the installed `CEdev` folder, and open a build session by double-clicking :code:`cedev.bat` on Windows or launching your favorite terminal on Linux/macOS.
 Navigate to the `examples` folder using the :code:`cd examples` command.
-This folder contains example projects that you can build and modify to learn how to write CE C programs.
+This folder contains example projects that you can build and modify to learn how to write various programs.
 Navigate the to the `hello_world` example inside this folder using the command :code:`cd hello_world`.

 Type :code:`make` and press enter.